kristjan-steinfeldt/Swaggerphp/README.md

 4. Wait a bit
 5. Open http://localhost:3200/

-In order to use my swagger.yaml file go to devhelpers/dev-helper-initializer.js
+In order to use my swagger.yaml.first create a new copy of the swagger.yaml file in the devhelpers folder

-first create a new copy of the swagger.yaml file in the devhelpers folder and replace
+file go to devhelpers/dev-helper-initializer.js and replace
 ```
 url: "https://petstore.swagger.io/v2/swagger.json",
 ```